Nkluge-correa/ethical-problem-solving/EPS/reliability/SHOULD-HOW-HIGH.md

 > **Note: It is essential to critically assess when ML models should be taken out of production (sunset).**

+Safety guardrails are another crucial step in the monitoring and governance of artificial intelligence technologies.
+Guardrails, in this context, refer to technical constraints aimed at mitigating risks ([source](https://arxiv.org/abs/2402.01822)).
+Two valuable repositories that can aid in implementing safety guardrails for AI systems (specifically LLMs) are [NeMo-Guardrails](https://github.com/NVIDIA/NeMo-Guardrails) developed by NVIDIA, and [Guardrails](https://github.com/guardrails-ai/guardrails) by guardrails-ai.

 ### Adversarial machine learning

 **Adversarial machine learning (AML)** is a subfield of machine learning that focuses on developing algorithms and techniques that can withstand and respond to adversarial attacks. **Adversarial attacks** are a type of threat where an attacker deliberately manipulates the